astrolabsoftware/1807.03078/README.md

 ### DESC members: working at NERSC

-Source your DESC environement.
+Source your DESC environment.
 Then go to the Jupyter Lab web [interface](https://jupyter-dev.nersc.gov/), and execute the notebook with the desc-pyspark kernel.